-10 4.3 Spatial distribution
+4.3 Spatial distribution

 Thanks to the spatially explicit input data, we can get a good overview of damage claims triggered by SWFs in space, as shown in Fig. 12.
-In general, it can be observed that the Swiss Plateau (2 and 3) is exposed most to SWFs, both in relative and absolute terms.
-Also in the Jura (1), many buildings are affected by SWFs.
-In contrast, the alpine regions of Switzerland, i.e. the Northern Alps (4) and also the Eastern Inner Alps (5) are exposed the least.
+In general, it can be observed that the Swiss Plateau (2 and 3) is exposed most to SWFs, in both relative and absolute terms.
+Also in the Jura Mountains (1), many buildings are affected by SWFs.
+In contrast, the alpine regions of Switzerland, i.e., the Northern Alps (4) and also the Eastern Inner Alps (5), are exposed the least.

-- The visualization of relative values has advantages.
-For instance, in Bernet et al. (2016), low inundation rates by overland flow were reported for Grisons, i.e. the Eastern Inner Alps, and high values for Fribourg, which lies mostly in the Western Plateau.
-Fig. 12 supports these findings, but presents a more differentiated picture, as differences within the mentioned regions can be grasped, as well.
-In particular, we can see that the relative values, i.e. the number of damage claims in relation to the number of buildings within the same raster cell, are not evenly distributed in space.
-The most affected regions are certainly - 20 those with high relative, as well as absolute number of claims, such as the areas indicated by the solid and dashed ellipses in Fig. 12.
-In addition, we see that such areas do not necessarily coincide with the most densely populated areas (dashed ellipse), but may lie in less populated areas (solid ellipses).
-Moreover, we can also identify areas that suffer from high absolute number of damage claims but are exposed less in relative terms (dotted ellipse).
+The visualization of relative values has advantages.
+For instance, in Bernet et al. (2016), low inundation rates by overland flow were reported for Grisons, i.e., the Eastern Inner Alps, and high values for Fribourg, which lies mostly in the Western Plateau.
+Figure 12 supports these findings but presents a more differentiated picture, as differences within the mentioned regions can be grasped as well.
+In particular, we can see that the relative values, i.e., the number of damage claims in relation to the number of buildings within the same raster cell, are not evenly distributed in space.
+The most affected regions are certainly those with high relative, as well Figure 12.
+Relative (a) and absolute (b) number of damage claims caused by surface water floods based on the data set D2 covering the period of 1999-2013 (see Table 3), aggregated to regular grids of 3 by 3 km.
+In addition, the absolute number of buildings per cell is shown (c).
+The solid ellipses highlight two less populated areas with high relative and absolute number of damage claims.
+The dashed ellipse indicates a highly populated area with high absolute and relative values, whereas the dotted ellipse marks a densely populated area with high absolute number of damage claims but comparatively low relative values.
+The numbers indicate the corresponding region: Jura Mountains (1), Western Plateau (2), Eastern Plateau (3), Northern Alps (4) and Eastern Inner Alps (5).

+as absolute, numbers of claims, such as the areas indicated by the solid and dashed ellipses in Fig. 12.
+In addition, we see that such areas do not necessarily coincide with the most densely populated areas (dashed ellipse) but may lie in less populated areas (solid ellipses).
+Moreover, we can also identify areas that suffer from a high absolute number of damage claims but are exposed less in relative terms (dotted ellipse).